Good Debt vs Bad Debt: Unlock 5 Key Differences

 1. Avoid Carrying a Credit Card Balance

-One of the easiest ways to avoid bad debt is to pay off your credit card balance in full each month.
-This prevents high-interest charges from accumulating and keeps your debt under control.
+One of the simplest ways to avoid bad debt is to clear your credit card balance in full every month.
+This stops high-interest charges from building up and stops your debt from expanding.

 2. Focus on Debt Repayment